Jesus: Don’t do what religion leaders do

 - 23:34 So here’s what I’m going to do.
 I’m going to send you prophets and wise men and religion scholars.
 You’ll kill and crucify some of them.
 You’ll beat some of them in the synagogues.
 You’ll hunt some of them down, traveling from town to town.

 - 23:35 Their blood is on you.
-You’ll be found guilty for the death of every good person who ever lived, starting with Abel, and including Zechariah the son of Berekiah.9 You killed him in the Temple’s sacred courtyard, between the sanctuary and the altar.
+You’ll be found guilty for the death of every good person who ever lived, starting with the goodhearted Abel, and including Zechariah the son of Berekiah.9 You killed him in the Temple’s sacred courtyard, between the sanctuary and the altar.

 - 23:36 I’m telling you the truth, the tragedy I’ve been talking about is coming to the people of this generation.
 You are the ones who are going to be held accountable.